Dowris Hoard: Description

 The hoard contains all but two of the Bronze Age crotals (Greek 'crotalon' – castanet or rattle) ever found, the other two also being Irish (but see also crotal bell for later types).
-These are bronze cylinders in the rough shape of a bull's testicle, with a piece of baked clay or a pebble inside.
-It is presumed they functioned as a type of rattle, perhaps "in the rites of a fertility cult associated with the bull, echoes of which may survive in the early medieval tale Táin Bó Cúailnge (The Cattle Raid of Cooley)".
+These are bronze cylinders […] with a piece of baked clay or a pebble inside.
+It is presumed they functioned as a type of rattle […].
 The hoard had 48 of them in total, in two sizes.